wp-plugins/wp-csv/readme.txt

 * Flexible filter system to easily control which fields export
 * Simple User Interface (if you know Excel or another spreadsheet program, you will find this plugin quite easy)

-The plugin should now be usable with Woo Commerce, eShop, and most other plugins that are fully Wordpress compliant.
+The plugin should now be usable with most plugins that are fully Wordpress compliant.

 Learn more <a href='http://cpkwebsolutions.com/wp-csv'>here</a> and read the full documentation including a <a href='http://cpkwebsolutions.com/plugins/wp-csv/quick-start-guide/'>quick start guide</a> and a description of all the kinds of fields you'll see.